EarthScope/ispaq/README.md

 * *station_url:* should indicate a metadata location as an FDSN web service alias, an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
-For web services, this should be the same entry as _dataselect_url_.
+For web services, this should point to the same place as _dataselect_url_ (for explicit URLs, this should be the station service interface from the same origin as the dataselect interface).
 For local metadata, StationXML is read at the channel level and any response information is ignored.
 Local instrument response (if used) is expected to be in RESP file format and specified in the *resp_dir* entry (see below).
 If neither webservices or StationXML is available, the station_url entry should be left unspecified (blank).
 In this case, metrics that do not require metadata will still be calculated.
 Metrics that do require metadata information (cross_talk, polarity_check,